Petrol jumps 35 paise/litre, but diesel price remains unchanged

 Surging international oil rates and exorbitant domestic tax structure are two key reasons for high rates of petrol and diesel in pumps.
 Domestic fuel retailers align pump prices of petrol and diesel with respective international benchmarks of previous day, which often move in tandem with crude oil rates.

-International oil prices rally continued on Friday after producers’ cartel – the Organisation of the Petroleum Exporting Countries (OPEC) and its allies, including Russia (together known as OPEC+) – on Thursday decided to restore less than expected supply even as global oil demand is growing.
+International oil prices soared on Friday – the last trading day of the previous week -- after producers’ cartel – the Organisation of the Petroleum Exporting Countries and its allies, including Russia (together known as OPEC+) – on Thursday decided to restore less than expected supply even as global oil demand is growing.
+Benchmark Brent crude that had gained 0.44% on Friday close at $76.17 per barrel, the highest since October 2018, lost steam on Monday.
+Brent fell 0.14% at $76.06 a barrel on Monday early trade.

-In Delhi, central levies account for 34.03% of petrol’s price and state taxes, 23.08%, according to an official data of June 16.
-On diesel, central taxes are over 36.38% while state taxes are about 14.63%.
+Exorbitant taxes are the other reason for high prices of auto fuels in the country.
+In Delhi, central levies account for 33.29% of petrol’s price and state taxes, 23.07%, according to an official data of July 1.
+On diesel, central taxes are over 35.66% while state taxes are about 14.62%.
 Through 2020, as global crude prices fell, the central government raised excise duty on the fuel to shore up its finances.
 States too followed suit -- with revenues hit on account of the pandemic.

 Even as international oil prices saw volatility since May 4, pump rates of auto fuels in India moved only in the upward direction.
 For instance, despite Brent crude had plunged to $65.11 on May 20, the lowest in these 46 days; petrol and diesel rates went up the next day by 19 paise per litre and 29 paise a litre, respectively.